Using Events to Track User Interactions

 Events used for cross-channel identification

-To identify the same user across devices, you need to have another type of identifier named Customer ID (CUID).
-This could be a hashed email address, a hashed phone number, or a custom ID you define.
-When a user is identified with the same identifier more than once their history, affinity profile, and audience inclusion are unified.
+To identify the same user across devices, you need another identifier named customer unique identifier (CUID).
+This can be a hashed email address, hashed phone number, or a custom ID you define.
+When a user is identified with the same identifier more than once, their history, affinity profile, and audience memberships are unified.

 To do this, implement events that fire when users perform an action that identifies them.
 Each event must include the unique identifier that is being used in this section (you can use one CUID type per section):